-This example is not correct.
-There is a compilation error in
+This example isn't correct.
+There's a compilation error in

-The_Stack is a state abstraction and not a
+The_Stack is a state abstraction, not a variable, and

-In this version of our abstract stack unit, a model of the stack is returned by
+In this version of our abstract stack unit, a copy of the stack is returned

-Get_Stack, which can be called from the postcondition of
+Get_Stack, which we call in the postcondition of

-to specify that the stack should not be modified if it is full.
-Then, we can
+to specify that the stack shouldn't be modified if it's full.
+We also

-Use_Stack that after pushing an element on the stack, either the stack is
+assert that after we push an element on the stack, either the stack is

-unchanged (if the stack was full already) or its top element is equal
+unchanged (if it was already full) or its top element is equal to the

-This program is correct, but GNATprove cannot prove the
+This program is correct, but GNATprove can't prove the assertion in

 Use_Stack.
 Indeed, even if